This recipe is a testimony to how just a few small changes can turn a classic recipe from bad news to a great meal.

 1Spread out the chopped lettuce in a single layer on the bottom of a large platter.

-2Next create rows of tomato, avocado, chicken, and eggs on top of the lettuce.
+2Next, create rows of tomato, feta, avocado, chicken, and eggs on top of the lettuce.

-3Sprinkle the crumbled bacon, small spoonfuls of the ricotta, and the chopped red onion over the top of all the rows.
+3Sprinkle the crumbled bacon and the chopped red onion over the top of all the rows.

 4Whisk together the olive oil, lemon juice, salt, and pepper in a small glass bowl.